Oakfield Preparatory School

 Oakfield is a member of the Independent Schools Association.
-With over 350 boys and girls aged between 2 and 11, it is housed in historic Georgian buildings each side of the South Circular at the junction with Croxted Road.
+Over 350 boys and girls aged between 2 and 11 are enrolled at the school.

 For many years a senior school was run from the building on the south side of the road under the name of John Wycliffe Prep School, for 11-16 year olds.

 World War II

-Pupils were evacuated during World War II because of the threat of bombing.
+As with many other surrounding locations, pupils were evacuated during World War II because of the threat of bombing.